0xkohi/0xkohi.github.io/content/posts/Thanos_ransomware.md

 ## Context

-I executed Thanos Ransomware on a VM to analyze its behavior and to better understand how general ransomware works.
+I executed Thanos Ransomware on a VM to analyze its behavior and to better understand how general ransomware are working.
 I decided to choose this one because most of the others can adapt themselves to a sandbox environment and so are not executing properly.
 Thanos Ransomware is also able to do it but since it is a ransomware-as-a-service, I found a sample in which the “Anti-VM” option was not enabled.

 ## Malware execution